cruna-cc/deprecated-cruna-protocol/README.md

 ### Use Cases

-- Consolidate all assets of a collection into a single Flexi Vault, allowing a seamless transfer of ownership without needing to move each asset individually.
+- Consolidate all assets of a collection into a single Vault, allowing a seamless transfer of ownership without needing to move each asset individually.
 This offers significant improvements in security and user experience.

 - Create asset bundles and list them for sale as a single NFT on popular marketplaces like OpenSea.